Stewart-Robertson/streamlit-hr-prediction/docs/case_study.md

 ## Summary

 !!! success "Key Result"
-    With **25,000 employees at 17% attrition**, NorthBridge turned a costly annual problem into a **data-backed, quarterly savings plan** worth $5–7M per quarter, using transparent risk scoring, horizon-scaled economics, and scenario testing.
+    With **25,000 employees at 17% attrition**, XY turned a costly annual problem into a **data-backed, quarterly savings plan** worth $5–7M per quarter, using transparent risk scoring, horizon-scaled economics, and scenario testing.

 ## Company Profile